-The median sales price for a single-family home in New Jersey in February 2021 was $395,000, a 23% increase over the median price in February 2020, according to the report issued by New Jersey REALTORS®, the leading association representing real estate sales professionals.
+The average sales price for a single-family home in New Jersey in March 2021 was $505,092, a 24.7% increase over the median price in March 2020, according to the report issued by New Jersey REALTORS®, the leading association representing real estate sales professionals.
 The average time from listing to sale was 30 days, one of the shortest periods since data was collected.
 From the first months of the COVID-19 Pandemic in the spring of 2021, sales prices had surged by nearly 25%..
-Mortgage interest rates remained at historically low levels, and were expected to be in the low 3% range for the year The number of homes listed for sale in February was 14,423, over a 51% decline from the number in the prior year.
+Mortgage interest rates remained at historically low levels, and were expected to be in the low 3% range for the year The number of homes listed for sale in March was 14,780, nearly a 51% decline from the number in the prior year.
 New Jersey’s median home value is the seventh-highest in the nation, behind other expensive states Hawaii, California, Massachusetts, Colorado, Washington, and Oregon, and is nearly half again as high as the national median of $240,500.
 For renters, New Jersey is the fourth most expensive state; its median rent of $1,376 trails only Hawaii, California, and Maryland.

 High-priced housing prevents households of modest means from being able to live in large areas of the state.
 Lower-income households are increasingly confined to the cities and towns with older housing stocks with primarily higher-density housing options.
 In New Jersey, median household income for white households is $85,423; for Black households, it is $51,309; for Hispanic households, $54,160.
 Commencing in the 1970s, a series of lawsuits challenging zoning practices that restricted construction of lower-cost housing culminated in the decision by the New Jersey Supreme Court in Southern Burlington County NAACP v.
 Township of Mount Laurel in which the Court held that municipal land use regulations must create an appropriate choice of housing. for all income groups. * Monthly housing statistics, NJ Association of Realtors * COVID-19 pandemic ignited NJ house market and it stays hot, 4/1/2021, NJSpotlight.com